startup-bootstrap-engine/startup-api/docs/PatreonSetup.md

 /patreon/authenticate
 ```

-This will automatically save the access token and refresh token on redis, for later usage.
+This will return the access token, refresh token, and expiration time.
+You will need to update the `.env` file with these values.

 ### Getting the Campaign ID